Overview

 overview

-A query aims to match documents based on a set of criteria instead of using pre-defined references.
+A query matches documents based on a set of criteria, instead of pre-defined document references.

 the result of a query: a query snapshot

-The SDK instantiates a query snapshot, a thin wrapper over a list of document snapshots (docs).
-The list is empty in case of no match.
+The query snapshot hosts the list of document snapshots (docs).
+The list is empty when no match occurred.

 querySnaptshot.docs // list of document snapshots